On the treatment of thermal effects in the equation of state on neutron star merger remnants: Results: late post-merger

 The differences in thermal characterization are evident in the average temperature within the star's bulk, as shown in Fig.~\ref{fig:bulktemp}.
 The panels display the average temperature for each EOS in the remnant.
 An important distinction arises in how temperature is defined.
 For tabulated EOSs, temperature is interpolated directly from the tables, resulting in the black lines in Fig.~\ref{fig:bulktemp}.
 In contrast, for hybrid EOSs, temperature is approximated using the equation~\cite{DePietri2020},

 Here, $\Gamma_{\rm th}$ corresponds to the one in the polytropic part used in Eq.~\eqref{eq:pthermal}.
 The hybrid EOS temperature is represented by the red line in the figure.
-Given these differing definitions, we can also calculate the tabulated case temperature using Eq.~\eqref{eq:hybridtemp} with $\Gamma_{\rm th}=1.8$, shown in gray.
+In Appendix~\ref{app:Temperature}, we provide a critical assessment of this approximation and suggest that it underestimates the real temperature of degenerate fluid elements.
+Given this analysis, we also calculate the tabulated case temperature using Eq.~\eqref{eq:hybridtemp} with $\Gamma_{\rm th}=1.8$, shown in gray.
 In addition, the gray region in the plot represents the latter definition using the theoretical expected region for $\Gamma_{\rm th}$, where $4/3<\Gamma_{\rm th}<2$.
 By comparing these three different ways to define the temperature, we observe that the average temperature of the remnant computed using the last two definitions exhibits a similar behavior only for the {\tt DD2} where the grey and black lines almost coincide.
 On the other hand, for the {\tt HShen} and {\tt LS220} EOSs the temperature calculated using Eq.~\eqref{eq:hybridtemp} overestimates the actual temperature computed using the tables while for the {\tt SLy4} EOS we see a lower estimation for the temperature.
 Furthermore, the value of the $\Gamma_{\rm th}$ that recovers the original tabulated temperature is $1.72$ for the {\tt HShen} and {\tt LS220} EOSs, and between $1.90$ and $1.98$ for the {\tt SLy4} case.